Wall20k/chronic-disease-mapping-wa/README.md

 The five strongest correlations are:

-1. **High blood pressure ↔ Diabetes** (r = 0.88) — The strongest relationship in the dataset.
-Tracts where blood pressure is high almost always have elevated diabetes as well.
-2. **Smoking ↔ Physical inactivity** (r = 0.87) — Unhealthy behaviors cluster together.
-Where smoking rates are high, physical inactivity tends to be high too.
+1. **Smoking ↔ Physical inactivity** (r = 0.87) — The strongest relationship in the dataset.
+Unhealthy behaviors cluster together — where smoking rates are high, physical inactivity tends to be high too.
+2. **High blood pressure ↔ Diabetes** (r = 0.83) — Tracts where blood pressure is high almost always have elevated diabetes as well.
 3. **Obesity ↔ Smoking** (r = 0.83) — Another behavior-outcome link showing that lifestyle risk factors reinforce each other geographically.
+4. **Obesity ↔ Physical inactivity** (r = 0.81) — The most intuitive pairing: where people are less active, obesity prevalence is higher.
-4. **Physical inactivity ↔ Lack of insurance** (r = 0.81) — Access barriers and health behaviors are intertwined.
+5. **Physical inactivity ↔ Lack of insurance** (r = 0.80) — Access barriers and health behaviors are intertwined.
 Communities with less insurance coverage also tend to have higher inactivity.
-5. **Obesity ↔ Physical inactivity** (r = 0.81) — The most intuitive pairing: where people are less active, obesity prevalence is higher.

 ### Key Relationships Visualized